 Definition of necessary:

-adjective, something that is crucial/ that needs to be done in order to achieve particular goal, effect.
-It can also be used in negatives, to show disapproval about something.
+adjective, something that is crucial/ that needs to be done in order to achieve a particular goal, effect.
+It can also be used in a negative, to show disapproval about something.

 Was it really necessary to remind her about the past?
 She is totally different person right now.

-It is really unnecessary stay longer in the office today.
+It is really unnecessary to stay longer in the office today.

 Idioms and phrases with necessary:

-→ necessary evil, the situation where we have to do something and accept it, even if we know it it morally wrong, usually for the sake of something important: Nobody likes paying taxes, but it is kind of necessary evil
+→ necessary evil, the situation where we have to do something and accept it, even if we know it is morally wrong, usually for the sake of something important: Nobody likes paying taxes, but it is a kind of necessary evil

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)